Alec N. Wildenstein

-Alec Nathan Marcel Wildenstein (5 August 1940 – 18 February 2008) was a French-born American billionaire businessman, art dealer, racehorse owner, and horse breeder.
+Alec Nathan Marcel Wildenstein (5 August 1940 – 18 February 2008) was an American billionaire businessman, art dealer, racehorse owner, and horse breeder.

 Biography

 Born in Marseille to Daniel and Martine Julie (Kapferer) Wildenstein, Alec Wildenstein was raised in New York City where his family owned and operated an art gallery.
 In 1875, his great-grandfather founded a business dealing in art.
 His father, Daniel Wildenstein, was a distinguished scholar of impressionism.
 Upon his father's death in 2001, Alec Wildenstein inherited half of his father's business empire estimated at US$10 billion and included what was believed to be the world's largest private collection of major works of art.

 Horse racing

 Wildenstein enjoyed thoroughbreds for flat and steeplechase and standardbreds for harness racing.
 His Ecurie Wildenstein racing stable hired Élie Lellouche and Dominique Sepulchre to train his flat horses, and Jean-Paul Gallorini and Marcel Rolland for his steeplechase runners.
 Wildenstein raced a number of successful horses including: